-Balance sheet as in financial statements Balance sheet under regulatory scope of consolidation
+Balance sheet as Balance sheet

+in financial under

+statements regulatory

+scope of

+consolidation

+As on As on

-As on reporting date As on reporting date
+reporting date reporting date

 Α Capital & Liabilities

 i Paid-up Capital

 Reserves & Surplus

 Minority Interest

 Total Capital

 ii Deposits

 of which: Deposits from banks

 of which: Customer deposits

 of which: Other deposits (pl. specify)

+iii Damassiana

-iii Borrowings
+III Borrowings

 of which: From RBI

 of which: From banks

 of which: From other institutions &

 agencies

 of which: Others (pl. specify)

 of which: Capital instruments

 iv Other liabilities & provisions

 Total

 В Assets

 i Cash and balances with Reserve Bank of

 India

 Balance with banks and money at call and

 short notice

 ii Investments:

 of which: Government securities

 of which: Other approved securities

 of which: Shares

 of which: Debentures & Bonds

 of which: Subsidiaries / Joint Ventures /

 Associates

 of which: Others (Commercial Papers,

 Mutual Funds etc.)

 iii Loans and advances

 of which: Loans and advances to banks

 of which: Loans and advances to

 customers

 iv Fixed assets

-V Other assets
+٧ Other assets

 of which: Goodwill and intangible assets

 of which: Deferred tax assets

 vi Goodwill on consolidation

 vii Debit balance in Profit & Loss account

 Total Assets